PhalgunNKrishna/Restaurant-app/README.md

 		}
 }
 ```
 The algorithm would then sort the keys based on their values in descending order and rank restaurants by this sorted list of restaurants.
+Because many restaurants could potentially hold the same value, the ranking system sometimes makes an aribtrary ranking decision.
+This explains why multiple re-runs of our applicaton could potentially output different "Top 5 Choices" in the side-bar.

 ### Challenges
 Our biggest challenge was simply starting the project.
 While obtaining the google API key was fairly easy, our lack of experience with HTML and javascript proved difficult to overcome.
 Thankfully, a YouTube video for locating cofee shops provided us with a strong basis for our code.
 The link to the first of three videos is here: https://www.youtube.com/watch?v=eLGtNm4dSxc.
 Another challenge we found was creating a function to get directions to the markers displayed in our application.
 While this link, http://www.geocodezip.com/v3_MW_example_map4c.html , provided us with an idea of how to attempt this, we still found great difficult in calling our javascript getDirections function from the HTML embedded within the marker.